 - Click the file history list to see the committed changes for this file, as shown in the following figure.

 That was intense!
 Maybe.
 Depends on how it compares to launching into space.
 Now that you know a lot more about Bitbucket, you are now prepared to run your space station's activities a lot better.
 Now, take a break and go do some star gazing.

 Want to learn more about Bitbucket and Mercurial?
 You can take on the challenge of updating a teammate's repository.

 Not sure you will be able to remember all the Mercurial commands you just learned?
 No problem.
-Bookmark our Git and Mercurial Reference page so that you can refer to it when needed.
+Bookmark our Git and Mercurial commands page so that you can refer to it when needed.